QuocThang2404/QuocThang2404/README.md

 - 🎓 I'm studying at HCM University of Technology.
 - 🌱 I’m currently learning Electronics and Telecommunication.

+**`Take on challenges as chances to grow, and stay curious and dedicated to leveling up your skills in this constantly changing field`**

 <h4 align="left">Languages:</h4>
 <p><a target="_blank" rel="noreferrer">
 <img src="./Icons/c-original.svg"                           width="35" height="35"/></a></p>